encode/django-rest-framework/docs/howto/requestmixin.rst

         Base view enabling the usage of enhanced requests with user defined views.
         """

-        parsers = parsers.DEFAULT_PARSERS
+        parser_classes = parsers.DEFAULT_PARSERS

         def dispatch(self, request, *args, **kwargs):
-            self.request = request
-            request = self.get_request()
+            request = self.prepare_request(request)
             return super(MyBaseViewUsingEnhancedRequest, self).dispatch(request, *args, **kwargs)

 And then, use this class as a base for all your custom views.

-.. note:: you can also check the request example.
+.. note:: you can see this live in the examples.